vvinci21/kickstarter-analysis/README.md

 Analysis on Kickstarter Data

 ## Overview of Project
 * The goal of this project is to analyze the kickstarter data to determine trends.
-Key trends that were identified were theater outcomes based on launch date and the outcome of the kickstarters based on the size of the goal.
+Key trends that were identified were theater outcomes based on launch date and the outcome of the kickstarters based on the size of the funding goal.

 ## Analysis and Challenges
 ### Overview of Analysis